zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Flight allows for different rudder speeds.
 Use rudder speed only.
 Do not use sail speed.
 - Default Value: False

+### AllowCustomRudderSpeeds
+- Description: Allow the raft to use custom rudder speeds set by the player, these speeds are applied alongside sails at half and full speed.
+See advanced section for the actual speed settings.
+- Default Value: True

 ### WheelDeadZone
 - Description: Plus or minus deadzone of the wheel when turning.
 Setting this to 0 will disable this feature.
 This will zero out the rudder if the user attempts to navigate with a value lower than this threshold range
 - Default Value: 0.02

+## ModSupport:Assets

+### pluginFolderName
+- Description: Users can leave this empty.
+If they do not, the mod will attempt to match the folder string.
+Allows users to set the folder search name if their manager renames the folder, r2modman has a fallback case added to search for the mod folder.Default search values are an ordered list first one is always matching non-empty strings from this pluginFolderName.Folder Matches are: zolantris-ValheimRAFT, Zolantris-ValheimRAFT, and ValheimRAFT
+- Default Value:

 ## ModSupport:DynamicLocations

 ### DynamicLocationLoginMovesPlayerToBed
 - Description: login/logoff point moves player to last interacted bed or first bed on ship
 - Default Value: True

+## ModSupport:DebugOptimizations

+### RemoveStartMenuBackground
+- Description: Removes the start scene background, only use this if you want to speedup start time and lower GPU power cost significantly if you are idle on the start menu.
+- Default Value: False

 ## CustomMesh